ibexa/documentation-user/docs/content_management/block_reference.md

 On the **Basic** tab, set values in the following fields:

 - **Name** – Optionally, enter a name for the page block, for example, "15-inch laptops" or "Fishing rods".
 - **Setup customer group and catalog matching priority rules** - Create at least one assignment: add a row, then select a customer group and a matching catalog.
 - **Default catalog** – Select a catalog that is displayed to end-users who are either anonymous or do not belong to any of the customer groups assigned to specific catalogs.
 - **Limit** – Set the number of products to be displayed.

-On the **Design** tab, in the **View** field, select the layout be used to present a list of products and submit your changes.
+On the **Design** tab, in the **View** field, select the layout to be used to present a list of products and submit your changes.

 ## Code block